cobuildlab/project-qa-docs/README.md

 The release management process comprehends the activities to move forward the source code and features from one environment to another one.

-It is reponsability of the Project Manager to decide when is necessary to create a new release.
+It is responsibility of the Project Manager to decide when is necessary to create a new release.

 New releases are created from the integration environment (main) and moved forward through the different development environments (qa, stage, master).

-The person who is reponsible to create the release is the **Product and QA Specialist**.
+The person who is responsible to create the release is the **Product and QA Specialist**.

 **HOW TO:** [How to Create a Release](/how-tos/create-a-release.md)

 ### 7. Client meetings

-Normally, the Project Manager, needs to celebrate bi weekly meetings with the client to provide status of the Project and Client Feedback open items, and also to present deliverables.
+Normally, the Project Manager, needs to celebrate bi-weekly meetings with the client to provide status of the Project and Client Feedback open items, and also to present deliverables.

 **Note:** Dress coode and conditions for Client Presentations: https://www.thecouchmanager.com/5-video-call-setup-tips/